 The side-by-side display below illustrates the physical size and weight of the Canon G16 and the Canon G7 X Mark II.
-Three successive views from the front, the top, and the rear are shown.
+The two cameras are presented according to their relative size.
+Three consecutive views from the front, the top, and the rear side are shown.
 All size dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the G16 – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon G7 X Mark II is notably smaller (22 percent) than the Canon G16.
 Moreover, the G7X Mark II is markedly lighter (10 percent) than the G16.
 In this context, it is worth noting that neither the G16 nor the G7X Mark II are weather-sealed.